Azure-for-Startups/Content/Instructional-guides-and-code-packets/Notification-Hub/README.md

 <img src="media/image7.png" width="429" height="282" />

--   Click on Settings and then Access Policies - take note of the two connection strings that are made available to you, as you will need them to handle push notifications later.
+-   Click onÂ SettingsÂ and thenÂ Access PoliciesÂ - take note of the two connection strings that are made available to you, as you will need them to handle push notifications later.

 <img src="media/image8.png" width="517" height="214" />